arusahni/website/posts/2022/10/neovim-lua-config.md

 the mess that is VimL (aka Vimscript), you can instead use a saner, faster scripting language.

-I initially held back from making the jump over to Lua as I held the ideal of being able to return to Vim whenever I wanted.
+I initially refrained from making the jump over to Lua as I held the ideal of being able to return to Vim whenever I wanted.
 With the release of Vim version 8, which doubled down on VimL, I realized my folly.
-Vim wasn't going to suddenly adopt the good parts of Neovim, and nor was that community going to change overnight.
+Vim wasn't going to suddenly adopt the good parts of Neovim, nor was that community going to change overnight.
 With that, I sat down one Saturday to get to porting.
-After a few weeks of on-and-off experimentation, I landed on a stable, Lua-first config that's been humming along for several weeks now.
+After a few weeks of on-and-off experimentation (and exploring both /r/neovim and GitHub to see how other people did things) , I landed on a stable, Lua-first config that's been humming along for several weeks now.

 Let's dive in!